MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 This module installs and setups Hadoop Cluster, with all services collocated or separated across all nodes or single node as needed.
 Optionally other features can be enabled:

-* the security based on Kerberos
+* Security based on Kerberos
-* https
+* HTTPS
-* high availability for HDFS Name Node and YARN Resource Manager (requires zookeeper)
+* High availability for HDFS Name Node and YARN Resource Manager (requires zookeeper)

 Supported are: